St Andrew's Church, Christchurch: History

 In 1854 a committee was set up to establish a Presbyterian church for Christchurch.
 The committee was granted a plot of land on the corner of Tuam and Oxford terrace from the Government.
 The committee also requested a minister be sent from Scotland.
 Charles Fraser was chosen and arrived in Christchurch in 1856.
-The original church was designed by the architect Henry John Cridland.
+Architect Henry John Cridland designed a Gothic structure.
+St Andrew's opened 1 February 1857.